jamulussoftware/jamuluswebsite/contribute/en/Administration.md

 1. Add it to the Tracking Project board.
 1. Check for duplicates.
 1. Decide whether to accept this Issue/PR:
-   1. Reject if it is a feature which goes against Jamulus' core principles. <!-- TODO: Link CONTRIBUTE.md -->
+   1. Reject if it is a feature which goes against Jamulus' core principles.
+See [CONTRIBUTING.md on the main Jamulus repo](https://github.com/jamulussoftware/jamulus/blob/master/CONTRIBUTING.md#jamulus-projectsource-code-general-principles).
-   1. Accept if it is about a plausible or reproducible bug.
+   3. Accept if it is about a plausible or reproducible bug.
-   1. Accept if it is a well-specified feature request or implementation.
+   4. Accept if it is a well-specified feature request or implementation.
-   1. Accept PRs if there is a related, accepted Issue.
+   5. Accept PRs if there is a related, accepted Issue.
 1. Check if the title provides enough context.
 Improve generic titles.
 For example, change `Fix bug` to `Recorder: Fix crash on full disk`.
 1. Give a quick initial feedback
    - `Thanks for your report/PR`